-UNIT OBJECTIVE:
+OBJECTIVE:

-The aim of this laboratory exercise is to design and implement a Digital IIR Filter & observe its frequency response.
 In this experiment we design a simple IIR filter so as to stop or attenuate required band of frequencies components and pass the frequency components which are outside the required band.

 BACKGROUND CONCEPTS:

 An Infinite impulse response (IIR) filter possesses an output response to an impulse which is of an infinite duration.
 The impulse response is "infinite" since there is feedback in the filter, that is if you put in an impulse ,then its output must produced for infinite duration of time.